 If you open a photo or video, swipe up from the bottom or right-click to see the app commands.

 Tap or click Delete.

-You can use the Photos app for basic organization, like creating new folders and moving, renaming, and deleting files.
-For tasks like organizing files in multiple folders and changing advanced settings, it’s best to use File Explorer.
-For more info on using File Explorer, see How to work with files and folders.
+You can use the Photos app for basic organisation, like creating new folders and moving, renaming and deleting files.
+For tasks like organising files in multiple folders and changing advanced settings, it’s best to use File Explorer.
+For more information on using File Explorer, see How to work with files and folders.